 Discrimination (general definition): Actions that deprive members of the community of educational or employment access, benefits or opportunities.
-Any distinction, preference, advantage for or detriment to an individual compared to others that is based upon an individual's actual or perceived gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion or sexual orientation that is so severe or pervasive that it unreasonably interferes with or limits a person's ability to participate in or benefit from the college's educational programs or activities.
+Any distinction, preference, advantage for or detriment to an individual compared to others that is based upon an individual's actual or perceived gender, age, race, color, creed, religion, ancestry, national or ethnic origin, sexual orientation, gender identity, disability, genetic information, military status, veteran status, or familial status that is so severe or pervasive that it unreasonably interferes with or limits a person's ability to participate in or benefit from the college's educational programs or activities.
 There can be no discrimination related to pregnancy, child birth, false pregnancy, termination of pregnancy or recovery.

 Discriminatory Harassment: Detrimental action based on an individual's actual or perceived gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, sexual orientation or other protected status that is so severe or pervasive that it unreasonably interferes with or limits a person's ability to participate in or benefit from the college's educational programs or activities.

 Not all workplace or educational conduct that may be described as "harassment" affects the terms, conditions or privileges of employment or education.
 For example, a mere utterance of an ethnic, genderbased or racial epithet which creates offensive feelings in an employee or student would not normally affect the terms and conditions of their employment or education.